Shireen Abu Akleh

 Freelance:

 Reports by The Associated Press, The Washington Post, CNN, and open-source outlet Bellingcat corroborated witness claims that Israeli military fire killed Abu Akleh.
 CNN said its investigation found “there was no active combat, nor any Palestinian militants, near Abu Akleh in the moments leading up to her death,” and said it had found evidence of a “targeted attack.”
 The Washington Post said that available video and audio evidence “disputes IDF claims there was an exchange of fire in the minutes before Abu Akleh was killed.”
-A September investigation by Forensic Architecture, a University of London-based multidisciplinary research group, in partnership with Palestinian human rights organization Al-Haq, used multiple methods, including audio analysis and 3D modeling, to look into the killing.
-That investigation concluded that “Shireen and her fellow journalists were deliberately and repeatedly targeted, with an aim to kill.”
+An investigation by Forensic Architecture, a University of London-based multidisciplinary research group, in partnership with Palestinian human rights organization Al-Haq, used multiple methods, including audio analysis and 3D modeling, to analyze the killing.
+The investigation concluded that “Shireen and her fellow journalists were deliberately and repeatedly targeted, with an aim to kill.”

 Both Israel and the U.S. State Department said that their own probes into Abu Akleh’s killing were hampered by damage to the bullet that killed her.
-In a July statement, the State Department said that the damage prevented independent ballistics experts from reaching a definitive conclusion regarding the origin of the bullet, that gunfire from IDF positions “was likely responsible” for Abu Akleh’s death, and that there was “no reason to believe that this was intentional.”
+In a statement, the State Department said that the damage prevented independent ballistics experts from reaching a definitive conclusion regarding the origin of the bullet, that gunfire from IDF positions “was likely responsible” for Abu Akleh’s death, and that there was “no reason to believe that this was intentional.”

 The IDF said that the “poor physical state” of the bullet that killed Abu Akleh made it impossible to determine whether the bullet was fired from an IDF rifle, that it was “not possible to unequivocally determine the source of the gunfire,” and that under the circumstances “there is no suspicion of a criminal offense that justifies the opening of a Military Police investigation.”

 In November 2022, the U.S. Federal Bureau of Investigation opened its own investigation into Abu Akleh’s killing.
-Israel’s then Defense Minister Benny Gantz called the FBI decision "a grave mistake" and said that Israel would refuse to cooperate with any external investigation.
-CPJ did not receive an immediate answer to a January email to the Israeli government press office asking whether the new government, which took office in December 2022, would maintain that stance.
+Israel’s then Defense Minister Benny Gantz called the FBI decision “a grave mistake” and said that Israel would refuse to cooperate with any external investigation.
+CPJ did not receive an immediate answer to an email to the Israeli government press office asking whether the new government, which took office in December 2022, would maintain that stance.

 Born in Jerusalem, Abu Akleh studied journalism at Yarmouk University in Jordan and received a diploma in digital journalism from Bir Zeit University in the West Bank in 2020.
-In 1994, she co-established and worked for Voice of Palestine (Sawt Filasteen) radio station, according to Al-Jazeera.
+In 1994, she co-established and worked for Voice of Palestine (Sawt Filasteen) radio station, according to Al Jazeera.